by Matt Gibson

 Using clean kitchen shears or a sharp knife, cut the most full-looking and mature blooms at a 45-degree angle, and place them in a bowl of lukewarm water while you collect all your specimens.
 Take the most papery-looking flowers, as they are fully bloomed.
 Leave the other flowers on the plant to cut at a later date once they have had a chance to mature.

-When hydrangeas are cut, they ooze a sap from the cut on their stems that blocks their ability to absorb water.
-To lose the ooze, just dip the stem in alum powder before you make your arrangement.
-If your spice rack is short on alum powder, just dip the tip of the stem into boiling water for 10 seconds.
-This will remove the sap so that the cutting can absorb water.
+Fresh cut hydrangeas ooze a sticky substance from the cut on their stems that blocks their ability to absorb water.
+For an easy fix to lose the ooze, just dip the stem in a little bit of alum powder before you make your arrangement.
+If your spice rack is short on alum powder, you can use the boiling water method.
+Just dip the end of the stem into boiling water for 10 seconds.
+This will remove the sticky sap so that the cutting can absorb water.
 It’s also a good idea to remove all of the leaves from the hydrangea stem as well, or they will drink up all the water in your vase.

-Hydrangeas prefer cool water, and vase water should be changed every other day.
+Hydrangeas prefer cool, fresh water, and vase water should be changed every other day.
 The root word for the plant is “hydra” after all, so it makes perfect sense that they require hydration.
-In fact, once the hydrangeas start to really look as if they cannot be revived, soak the entire cuttings, blooms and all, in cool water for 45 minutes, shake them off, re-cut and dress the stem, and put them back in the vase looking as good as new.
+In fact, once the hydrangeas start to look like a lost cause, a simple tip is to soak the entire cuttings, blooms and all, in cool water for 45 minutes, shake them off, re-cut and dress the stem, and put them back in the vase looking as good as new.
 Add some flower food, or stir in a bit of sugar in the vase water to increase their lifespan even further.
 You will be amazed at how long you can keep hydrangea blooms going strong in a vase after shearing them.
 A little knowhow and some TLC really goes a long way.

 In The Ground

-The best way to grow hydrangeas is by purchasing a shrub from a garden center and planting it directly into the ground after the last frost in early spring or well before the first frost in early fall when the weather is mild.
+The best way to grow hydrangeas is by purchasing a hydrangea plant from a garden center and planting it directly into the ground after the last frost in early spring or well before the first frost in early fall when the weather is mild.
 Growing from seed is not impossible, but it is a serious time investment.
-Hydrangeas grown from seed could take up to three to five years before they are big enough to bloom, whereas purchasing shrubs could have you knee-deep in blooms in the first growing season.
+Hydrangeas grown from seed could take up to three to five years before they are big enough to bloom, whereas purchasing shrubs could have you knee-deep in fresh flowers in the first growing season.

 It is better to give hydrangeas a heavy soaking of water once a day during the morning or early afternoon than to water it multiple times per day.
 Prune dead stems and blooms as often as possible, and during the winter, add a protective layer of mulch, pine straw, and leaves six to eight inches high to protect buds from getting too cold or getting tossed about in harsh winds.
 For younger hydrangeas, a cage might be a good addition for additional protection, not only from harsh winter weather, but from pests like bunny rabbits who might munch on hydrangeas for a water-packed snack during dry winter months.